project-ecc/ecchat/quickstart.md

 ![ecchat 1.3 initial screen](https://raw.githubusercontent.com/project-ecc/ecchat/master/ecchat-1.3.png)

+The status bar shows your available node connections with symbol, block height and connection count for each.
+Initially this will show ecc only.

 11 - Enter a short message which ececho will repeat back to you.

 12 - Text with a / prefix is a command to ecchat: